fatiando/pooch/doc/retrieve.rst

 Customizing the download
 ------------------------

-Function :func:`pooch.retrieve` has support for all of Pooch's :ref:`downloaders <downloaders>` and :ref:`processors <processors>`.
+The :func:`pooch.retrieve` function supports for all of Pooch's :ref:`downloaders <downloaders>` and :ref:`processors <processors>`.
 You can use HTTP, FTP, and SFTP (with or without authentication), decompress files, unpack archives, show progress bars, and more with a bit of configuration.